 There is detailed information about the equipment and the maximum occupancy of each room in the booking system.

-Group room 3 at the University Library has equipment for video conference calls.
+Group room 21 at the University Library and group room 3 at the UB Arts Campus has equipment for video conference calls.
 You can reserve the room via the booking system.
 An instruction manual for the equipment is located in the room.

 The library’s resource rooms are intended for students who need extra support with reading and writing or a calm environment.